GoogleChrome/web.dev/src/site/content/en/blog/multi-origin-pwas/index.md

 {% endAside %}

 {% Aside %}
-In the context of [Trusted Web Actitivies](https://developers.google.com/web/updates/2019/02/using-twa), there's a recommended way of avoiding this issue, by validating all origins using Digital Asset Links.
-You can find more information [here](https://github.com/GoogleChrome/android-browser-helper/tree/master/demos/twa-multi-domain/).
+In the context of [Trusted Web Actitivies](https://developers.google.com/web/updates/2019/02/using-twa), there's a recommended way of avoiding this issue, by [validating all origins using Digital Asset Links](https://github.com/GoogleChrome/android-browser-helper/tree/master/demos/twa-multi-domain/).
 {% endAside %}

 ### Conclusion